 Online surveys were available at Health.Mo.Gov/seniors/state-plan-aging.php.
-This link was publicized through the Missouri DHSS' social media, emails, newsletters, business cards, flyers, and in-person announcements.
+This link was publicized through the Missouri Department of Health and Senior Services' social media, emails, newsletters, business cards, flyers, and in-person announcements.
 Links for the electronic survey were available at Bringin' it Together and the Missouri Disabled American Veterans statewide convention.
 Paper copies of the survey and links for the electronic survey were available at Senior Day at the Missouri State Fair, the Missouri Institute on Minority Aging, the KIN Conference for kinship caregivers, the Missouri Rural Health Association Get Link'd Conference, and the Missouri Show Me Summit on Aging and Health 2022.
-Eight-hundred and eighty-eight surveys were collected from Missourians aged 50+, 122 surveys were collected from Missourians under 50, and 398 surveys were collected from stakeholders.
+A total of 888 surveys were collected from Missourians aged 50+, 122 surveys were collected from Missourians under 50, and 398 surveys were collected from stakeholders.

 Top Results for "Services that you believe are most necessary to keep you/your clients in your/their home for as long as you/they want to be there."
-Missourians 50+ Missourians Under 50 Stakeholders Home Repair/Updates Caregiver Support Services In-home Services Caregiver Support Services In-home Services Transportation Help Finding Programs or Services Home Repair/Updates Home-Delivered Meals In-home Services Help Finding Programs or Services Health Care Transportation Transportation Affordable Housing Home-delivered Meals Help Paying Bills Help Paying Bills Help Paying Bills Home-delivered Meals Home Repair/Updates
+Missourians 50+ Missourians Under 50 Stakehold Stakeholders Home Repair/Updates Caregiver Support Services In-home Services Caregiver Support Services In-home Services Transportation Help Finding Programs or Services Home Repair/Updates Home-Delivered Meals In-home Services Help Finding Programs or Services Health Care Transportation Transportation Affordable Housing Home-delivered Meals Help Paying Bills Help Paying Bills Help Paying Bills Home-delivered Meals Home Repair/Updates

-Five services were identified as critical among Missourians of all ages and stakeholders: home repairs and updates, in-home services, transportation, home-delivered meals, and help paying bills.
+Four services were identified as critical among Missourians of all ages and stakeholders: home repairs and updates, in-home services, transportation, home-delivered meals, and help paying bills.
 Missourians of all ages also picked caregiver support services and help finding programs or services as resources that would help them stay in their homes for as long as they wanted to be there.
 Additional results from the survey are shared throughout this plan.
+A detailed analysis of the results and a copy of the questionnaires can be found in Appendix 1.